 From executives to sales, business travel continues to be an important element of many of today’s job roles.
 In fact, total spend reached almost $1.3 trillion in 2016 and is forecasted to increase more than six percent this year, according to research from the Global Business Travel Association (GBTA).
-But – driven by continued advancements in technology, changes in traveler behavior and expectations, and the ever-blurring line between business and leisure – business travel (and travel in general) is in a state of transition.
+But – driven by continued advancements in technology, changes in traveller behavior and expectations, and the ever-blurring line between business and leisure – business travel (and travel in general) is in a state of transition.

 We recently teamed up with Skift to go behind the scenes at its 2017 Global Forum in New York City and speak with industry travel experts about the most important trends they’re focusing on in 2018.
-Areas that were top of mind included, traveler experience, next-gen hospitality, the evolution of online travel, airline innovation and the future of tourism.
+Areas that were top of mind included, traveller experience, next-gen hospitality, the evolution of online travel, airline innovation and the future of tourism.
 Key insights revealed, include:

 “There are a number of trends that are underway about how travel is changing.
-I think one about business travelers particularly, is the line between leisure and business travel is either disappearing or becoming fuzzier.
+I think one about business travellers particularly, is the line between leisure and business travel is either disappearing or becoming fuzzier.
 And, increasingly what we are seeing is that people are combining those trips.”

 Arnie Sorenson, President and CEO, Marriott

-“For us, the traveler experience is very important…we are working a lot around personalization…we are trying to have this personalization, taking into account all the concerns that the corporations have, and give to the end-user the best experience of using our tool.”
+“For us, the traveller experience is very important…we are working a lot around personalization…we are trying to have this personalization, taking into account all the concerns that the corporations have, and give to the end-user the best experience of using our tool.”

 Roxana Bressy, CEO, KDS